GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 1. A Cloud Scheduler cron job is triggered regularly (for example, every 5 minutes).
 The Cloud Scheduler configuration specifies the label of the pool of VMs to target, using the following format: `'{"label":"env=test"}'`
-1. When the cron job is triggered, Cloud Scheduler pushes a message with the payload above to a Pub/Sub topic.
+1. When the cron job is triggered, Cloud Scheduler pushes a message with the label payload to a Pub/Sub topic.
 1. A Cloud Function is subscribed to the Pub/Sub topic.
 Each time the function is triggered, it does the following:
     1. Reads the payload of the Pub/Sub message and extracts the label.
     1. Filters all of the Compute Engine instances that have the label.